kobinabrandon/kobinabrandon/README.md

 ### Who am I?

-I'm a mathematician who's aspiring to be an excellent Machine Learning Engineer (MLE).
+I'm a mathematician who's aspiring to be a Machine Learning Engineer (MLE).

 ### Why did I choose this career path?